Leupold GX-1i Digital Rangefinder Review

 - Fog Mode: increases accuracy in foggy or rainy conditions.

 - Optics: This is one of the things that stand out when using this rangefinder.
 It is ultra clear and the image it gives has amazing sharpness.

 - Non-flags Targeting: The GX-1i can give you the measuring to non-flags targets such as big rocks, trees, etc…

 All of these, especially Pinhunter, impressed me when I test them when I wrote the Leupold GX-1i review.

 Apart from all of the specs listed above, in my Leupold GX-1i review, I find that the scan mode is also a handy feature to have on courses.
 This mode gives you the ability to take multiple readings in a matter of a button.
 Everything you need to do is to hold the power button a few seconds, and voila, you have all the measurements you want accurately.

 If you’re looking for simple rangefinder without a lot of distracting features, then the GX-1i is a no-brainer.
 You should know the fact that having the exact distance from you to the flag is much more crucial than spending time messing around with GPS, slope, etc.

 It is also essential to point out that there is a battery indicator at the bottom part of the viewfinder.
 And more important, the unit’s battery will last for about 6000 actuation, that is quite a while from the next battery replacement.

-In this LeuPold GX-1i review, the unit met and outshone every challenge I had given it.
-Not only it is legal in competition, it’s simplicity is something that veteran respect on courses.
-Hope that my review will help you to make up you mind to buy this wonderful piece of accessory for your game.
+In this Leupold review, the unit met and outshone every challenge I had given it.
+Not only it is legal in competition, but it’s also simplicity is something that veteran respect on courses.
+Hope that my review will help you to make up your mind to buy this wonderful piece of accessory for your game.